samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 ### Removing Certificate Artifacts

-If you're only working in Windows you'll most likely only end up using the PKCS #12 `dev.pfx` certificate which combines both the certificate & private key so they can be safely removed to clear up the generated artifacts & remove clear-text access to the private key:
+If you're only using Windows you'll typically only end up using the PKCS #12 `dev.pfx` certificate combining both certificate & private key which can be safely removed to clear unnecessary generated artifacts & clear-text copy of the private key:

     $ del dev.key
     $ del dev.crt

-Where as other OS's predominantly work with Certificates & Private Keys separately, which if needed can be later extracted from the `dev.pfx`:
+Where as other OS's predominantly use Certificates & Private Keys, which if needed can be later extracted from the `dev.pfx`:

 #### Extract Certificate